streetstoriesems

 Several legal terms were quickly considered, including “duty to act”, “abandonment”, and “nonfeasance”.
 There continues to be a debate as to how these issues are applied when more than one patient presents and one of those is critical.
 At that moment, it was easier to just take the woman with us than deal with unwanted consequences later or be delayed in any way by her removal.

 The woman sat on the bench again, along with an officer.
 A notification was given to the nearest trauma center, which in our case, was in another borough.
-The woman was displeased with our hospital choice.
+Patient #2 was displeased with our hospital choice.

 “Queens?” she made a face indicative of the ingestion of a sour foodstuff.
 “Queens?
 Really?
 We ain’t got no hospitals in Brooklyn you approve of?”